-- V.1) In extenuating circumstances, a student, student organization, or complainant may appeal the sanctions imposed by the Student Conduct Officer or the Code of Conduct Board.
+V.1) In extenuating circumstances, a student, student organization, or complainant may appeal the sanctions imposed by the Student Conduct Officer or the Code of Conduct Board.
 Such appeals must be in writing, specifying on what grounds the appeal is being made.
 The appeal must be complete and thorough for consideration.
-The appeal letter must be delivered to the Vice President for Student Affairs within five working days of the receipt of the sanctions.
-In cases where the Director of Student Life serves as the Student Conduct Officer or from cases handled by the Code of Conduct Board all appeal requests must be directed to the Vice President for Student Affairs (see section V.5 below). - V.2) If a student appeals the decision, the Vice President for Student Affairs shall decide if sanctions shall be in effect immediately, or pending the outcome of the appeal process.
-If the student or student organization poses a threat to any person, is unruly, disruptive, uncontrollable, damages or threatens to damage any property or some other very serious condition exists, the Vice President for Student Affairs may suspend the student or organization from activity at AUK immediately, and have the student escorted off AUK property. - V.3) The Vice President for Student Affairs will review all necessary paperwork, including, but not limited to, all incident reports filled out by AUK personnel, all security reports, any witness statements, and any police reports and refer back to the Code of Conduct Board if necessary. - V.4) After reviewing the case the Code of Conduct Board will make a determination to uphold, modify or overturn the decision, and will submit the recommendation in writing to the Vice President for Student Affairs within 7-10 working days of receiving the appeal letter from the student.
+The appeal letter must be delivered to Dean of Student Affairs within five working days of the receipt of the sanctions.
+In cases where the Director of Student Life serves as the Student Conduct Officer or from cases handled by the Code of Conduct Board all, appeal requests must be directed to the Dean of Student Affairs (see section V.4 below).

+V.2) If a student appeals the decision, the Dean of Student Affairs shall decide if sanctions shall be in effect immediately, or pending the outcome of the appeal process.
+If the student or student organization poses a threat to any person, is unruly, disruptive, uncontrollable, damages or threatens to damage any property or some other very serious condition exists, the Dean of Student Affairs may suspend the student or organization from activity at AUK immediately, and have the student escorted off AUK property.

+V.3) The Dean of Student Affairs will review all necessary paperwork, including, but not limited to, all incident reports filled out by AUK personnel, all security reports, any witness statements, and any police reports and refer back to the Code of Conduct Board if necessary.

+V.4) After reviewing the case, the Code of Conduct Board will make a determination to uphold, modify or overturn the decision, and will submit the recommendation in writing to the Dean of Student Affairs within 7-10 working days of receiving the appeal letter from the student.